MarceloArruda91/Scrapy/readme.md

 Customizable Categories: You can easily customize the categories you want to scrape by modifying the spider's configuration.

-Structured Output: The scraped data is structured and saved in a JSON file named "items_artworks.json," making it easy to work with and analyze.
+Structured Output: The scraped data is structured and saved in a JSON file named "items_artworks.json.

-Scalable: The spider can be extended to scrape artworks from additional categories or websites, making it a scalable solution for web scraping tasks.

 ---